 So first thing I did was Google, “How to become a doula.”
 Which is where most people probably start too.
 Here are the key things I learned that really helped me get my doula career started.

 1. Research doula training organizations – and find one that best fits you!
-When I first started looking into trainings, I found many online ones.
-I however prefer, and highly recommend going to an in-person training.
-Online trainings may be more convenient for some, but it won’t be as engaging as being in a space with other like-minded woman sharing and learning together.
-My birth doula and postpartum doula trainings last year were with DONA trainers through Utah College of Midwives conferences.
-Although it took me sometime to find them, I am now planning on certifying with Birth Boot Camp as both a doula and childbirth educator.
-You do not need to be certified to work as a doula, but at the very least you should have some formal training before taking clients.
+When I first started looking into trainings, I found so many online ones.
+I personally prefer an in-person training, but online trainings may be more convenient for you.
+Birth Boot Camp has birth doula, postpartum doula, and even childbirth educator trainings in-person or online!
+While you do not need to be certified to work as a doula, at the very least you should have some formal training before taking clients.

 2. Network in the birth community, in your area.
 I hadn’t even gone to my doula training before joining our local Utah Doula Association.
 Meeting other doulas in area and creating those friendships has been beneficial not only in my career, but to have incredibly smart and kind woman I can go to for advice, or even to vent.
 Building friendships with other doulas, providers, and birth professionals can also help you get your name out there, getting referrals and visa versa.

 3. Create a website and social media presence.
-Immediately after training, and feeling confident enough to take clients, I started this website, made business cards, and created a Facebook page & Instagram account.
-I have had many people find me from online searches, as well as the UDA website (networking!) and also the Doula Match website.
+Immediately after training, and feeling confident enough to take clients, I started a website, made business cards, and created social media accounts.
+I have had many people find me from online searches, as well as the UDA website (and of course networking!)
 It’s so important to note that being a doula isn’t “just for fun”.
 Even though I absolutely love what I do, it is still my business, and it’s important even as a “new” doula to treat it as so.

 4. Don’t undervalue your worth and abilities.
 One thing I constantly see with newer doulas, even I struggled with this myself, is not underselling yourself.
 Yes, you may not have as many births under your belt, but that doesn’t make you any less trained, educated, or dedicated than a seasoned doula.
 You deserve to compensated for your time, dedication, and hard work.
 Births are like snowflakes, in that no two are alike.
 And you bet that I will bring as much, if not more dedication to my clients as any other doula.